vitaflo/Inc/README.md

 # Inc.js
-Simple HTML Includes in Javascript.
 Inc.js is a simple way to include one HTML document into another one using nothing more than HTML comment tags.
 Inc.js uses vanilla Javascript and as such has no dependencies.

+I wrote Inc.js because I spent a lot of time mocking up static HTML templates and wanted an easy way to include reusable HTML snippets that didn't muddy up the HTML/DOM and was easy to use.
+Using comments fit the bill.

 ### How to use
 * Simply add a comment to your HTML with the format `<!-- inc:/path/to/template.html -->`